Mainstreaming EbA – strengthening ecosystem-based adaptation

-Lead executing agencies: Mexico: Ministry of Environment (SEMARNAT), National Commission for Protected Areas (CONANP); Peru: Ministry of Environment (MINAM), Ministry of Economy and Finance (MEF); Philippines: National Climate Change Commission (NCCC); South Africa: Department of Environmental Affairs (DEA); Viet Nam: Ministry of Natural Resources and Environment (MONRE).
+Lead executing agencies: Mexico: Secretariat of Environment and Natural Resources (SEMARNAT), National Commission of Protected Natural Areas (CONANP); Peru: Ministry of Environment (MINAM), Ministry of Economy and Finance (MEF); Philippines: National Climate Change Commission (NCCC); South Africa: Department of Environmental Affairs (DEA); Viet Nam: Ministry of Natural Resources and Environment (MONRE).

-The project’s target group consists of decision-makers concerned with adaptation issues at national level and in international climate negotiations, as well as other relevant parties, including the international expert community.
-The project provides policy advisory services, capacity building and supports the development of networks and partnerships.
+The target group of the project consists of decision-makers at national level and in international climate and biodiversity negotiations, as well as other relevant stakeholders, such as the international expert community.
+The project works in the fields of policy advice, capacity building and the development of networks and partnerships.

-A community of practice involving various exchange formats (including online platforms and on-site workshops) facilitates the sharing of knowledge and lessons learned with respect to EbA mainstreaming.
-This is available to the wider expert community and key individuals engaged in international climate and biodiversity negotiations.
+A community of practice involving various exchange formats promotes the exchange of EbA mainstreaming experiences, making them available to the wider expert community and to key stakeholders engaged in international climate and biodiversity negotiations.

-GIZ is working with international cooperation partners to implement this global project.
-These include the International Union for Conservation of Nature (IUCN), the International Institute for Environment and Development (IIED), the United Nations Environment Programme (UNEP) and the Food and Agriculture Organization of the United Nations (FAO).
+In order to implement the global project, GIZ cooperates with numerous international organisations such as the International Union for the Conservation of Nature and Natural Resources (IUCN), the International Institute for Environment and Development (IIED), the United Nations Environment Programme (UN Environment) and the United Nations University – Institute for Environment and Human Security (UNU-EHS).